 #5 Fiji Water — Brand Exposure Through a Workout Video

 Another water brand known for its amazing marketing tactics is Fiji Water.
-The company decided to jump the bandwagon mainly to change its image as it was looked at as a brand that was usually sold in restaurants and hotels.
+The company decided to jump on the bandwagon mainly to change its image as it was looked at as a brand that was usually sold in restaurants and hotels.

 It was a small campaign where they joined hands with a bunch of influencers, such as Danielle Bernstein, to help market their product to the world.